kelseyhightower/kubernetes-the-hard-way/docs/04-certificate-authority.md

 admin.crt
 ```

-The admin.crt and admin.key file gives you administrative access.
-We will configure these to be used with the kubectl tool to perform administrative functions on kubernetes.
+The `admin.crt` and `admin.key` file gives you administrative access.
+We will configure these to be used with the `kubectl` tool to perform administrative functions on Kubernetes.

 ### The Kubelet Client Certificates